-Age (year built) Circa 1994 Weather It was dry at the time of inspection.
+Age (year built) Built circa 1871

+Weather It was mainly dry at the time of inspection.

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimneys are of rendered brick construction finished with metal flashings.
+There are no chimneys remaining at the property.
+The stove has a conventional metal flue which extends through the roof.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is timber pitched and overlaid in slates and finished with a tiled ridge.
-Access to the roof void was obtained from a ceiling hatch in the boiler cupboard.
-Insulation between and over joists heavily restricted the inspection and no meaningful access was obtained beyond the hatch.
+The roof is timber pitched and overlaid in slates.
+Access to the roof void was obtained from a ceiling hatch in the bathroom.
+There is polystyrene insulation between joists.
+No meaningful access was obtained beyond the ceiling hatch.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are PVC.
+Gutters and downpipes are a mixture of cast iron and PVC installations.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are consistent with cavity brick/block construction, externally harled.
+The walls are of traditional stone construction and these are mainly painted externally.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-There is a timber and glazed door to the front and a timber and glazed stable door from the utility.
-Windows comprise timber sealed unit double glazed installations including a number of velux style units on the upper floor.
-There are also timber double glazed French doors from the drawing room and dining room.
+There are timber and glazed doors to the front and rear of the reception hall, a timber stable door to the retail area and timber and glazed doors to the study and ground floor living room.
+Windows are a mixture of timber single and double glazed installations including a number of velux style double glazed units on the upper floor.

 External decorations Visually inspected.